servicetitan/Stl.Fusion/README.md

 - **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**
   part indicates that Fusion can create *invalidation-aware remote clients* for any of such functions.
 They act almost like "normal" RPC clients, but:
-  - Since they know when a result of any call becomes invalidated (i.e. has to be recomputed), they resolve a majority of calls via local cache.
+  - Since they know when a cached call result gets invalidated on the server side, they perform RPC only when there is no cached result or they know for certain it is invalidated.
+    The pub/sub, delivery, and processing of invalidation messages happen automatically and transparently for you.
   - Moreover, such clients behave like other Fusion functions, so if you client-side code declares `GetUserName(id) => server.GetUser(id).Name` function, `GetUserName(id)` result will be invalidated once `GetUser(id)` gets invalidated on the server side!
-  - As you might guess, the pub/sub, delivery, and processing of invalidation messages happen automatically and transparently for you when you use such clients.
   - Fusion's invalidation-aware RPC protocol is actually an extension to regular Web API, which kicks in only when a client submits a special header, but otherwise the endpoint acts as a regular one.